-Applicants for Student and Student Guardian visas must show they are coming to Australia temporarily to study to study or to look after a person who is studying.
+Applicants for Student and Student Guardian visas must show they are coming to Australia temporarily to study or to look after a person who is studying.
 The Genuine Temporary Entrant (GTE) requirement is not intended to exclude students who, after studying in Australia, develop skills Australia needs and who then go on to apply for permanent residence.

 Include a personal statement addressing the GTE requirement in the application form